jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 #### 2020-04-01 Done Scoping Encircle Language Spec Planning Docs

 - [x] Encircle Language Spec Products doc: Move postponed work from Done section to the Postponed section.
-- [x] The document "Circle 3 Excluded Requirements" has topics that might be interesting for the Encircle Language Spec project.
+- [x] The document "Experiment 3.0 Excluded Requirements" has topics that might be interesting for the Encircle Language Spec project.
-    - [x] Was at: Round Up looking for things to add/move from Circle 3 Programming to Encircle Language Spec.
+    - [x] Was at: Round Up looking for things to add/move from Experiment 3.0 Programming to Encircle Language Spec.
-- [x] Circle 3 Programming, Preliminary Designs:
+- [x] Experiment 3.0 Programming, Preliminary Designs:
     - [x] Yes, definitely quite some useful texts in that document, that belong in the Encircle Language Spec project.
     - [x] The texts seem to belong in the actual Encircle Language Spec docs, not its planning docs.
     - [x] In the past I made effort to dump even unfinished ideas right inside the docs.